-We have extensive experience with foreclosure & short sales in the NC Triangle region.
+We have extensive experience with foreclosures & short sales in Wake County, NC.
 We've worked with buyers, sellers, lenders & investors with hundreds of distressed properties.

 Ann & Bill McIntoshFuquay Varina, NC Short Sale